KramaLeFox/Numora/README.md

 To build and run the project from source, you need:

 - Operating System: Windows 10 or later
-- Android Studio (Hedgehog or newer)
+- Android Studio (latest stable version)
-- Android SDK (API level 33 or higher recommended)
+- Android SDK (API level 34 or higher recommended)
 - Java JDK 17
 - Gradle (included via wrapper)